Gaetano De Rosa

 Gaetano De Rosa (born 10 May 1973 in Düsseldorf, West Germany) is an Italian retired football defender.

 History

 Although born in Germany, De Rosa is entirely of Italian background with family from the Alps and Naples.
-Indeed, it was with local side Napoli that he first broke through into the youth side, before making it professionally with the club in the early 1990s.
+Indeed, it was with the local side Napoli that he first broke through into the youth side, before making it professionally with the club in the early 1990s.
 He is best known for his long-standing period with Bari in the Serie A, where he established himself as a mainstay for the galletti.
-In 2004, he left Bari to join Reggina, where he spent a total two seasons.
+In 2004, he left Bari to join Reggina, where he spent a total of two seasons.
 In 2006, he signed for Serie B's Genoa, helping his side to win promotion to the top flight.
 After spending another season with Genoa, he was released in July 2008, and confirmed his retirement from active football later on September.